 The Revolutionary Age of 3D Printing

-3D printing has been around since the 1980s however it is only in the last few years becoming more accessible to the general public, this is due mainly to the rapidly falling cost of the 3D printers themselves, you can now own one for as little as £125 (MakiBOX printer).
-The way the technology works is by using a 3D model image created by Cad Software (Computer Aided Design) once you have created the design for your object just hit print and then the magic begins, the printer will then lay down whichever material you are using (ranging from chocolate to metal) and build it up layer by layer until you can now hold in your hands a tangible object (in the exact way that you envisaged it) that until that point had only existed in your mind.
+3D printing has been around since the 1980s, however it is only in the last few years becoming more accessible to the general public, this is due mainly to the rapidly falling cost of the 3D printers themselves, you can now own one for as little as £125 (MakiBOX printer).
+The way the technology works is by using a 3D model image created by Cad Software (Computer Aided Design) once you have created the design for your object just hit print and then the magic begins.
+The printer will then lay down whichever material you are using (ranging from chocolate to metal) and build it up layer by layer until you can now hold in your hands a tangible object that until that point had only existed in your mind.
 If you don't have access to a 3D printer you can even send your design to one of the many 3D printing services now available and they will send you your finished design in the post.

-There is also a darker side to all the possible applications for 3D printers, a self styled “Crypto Anarchist” in America has managed to print off the lower receiver of a semi automatic rifle (which is the only part of the firearm controlled by gun legislation in America, therefore it circumnavigates any controls) combined with regular parts and recently fired over 600 rounds from this weapon, this person is Cody Wilson and his company (Defence Distributed) aim to make the designs for this firearm open source so that anyone can easily print off their own deadly weapon, as I write this Cody Wilson is planning to unveil an entirely 3D printed hand gun eliminating the need for any conventional parts.
-The debate rages in America about whether this man is a hero or a villain, I for one can only interpret this as unequivocally villainous, especially at a time when gun control in the US is a major issue due to the seemingly perpetual shootings of innocent people by individuals who are mentally unstable at best or pure evil at worst.
-It sadly seems as though it wont be too long until any person that wants a gun can simply print one off.
+There is also a darker side to all the possible applications for 3D printers.
+A self styled “Crypto Anarchist” in America has managed to print off the lower receiver of a semi automatic rifle (which is the only part of the firearm controlled by gun legislation in America, therefore it circumnavigates any controls) combined with regular parts and recently fired over 600 rounds from this weapon.
+This person is Cody Wilson and his company (Defence Distributed) aim to make the designs for this firearm open source so that anyone can easily print off their own deadly weapon.
+As I write this Cody Wilson is planning to unveil an entirely 3D printed hand gun eliminating the need for any conventional parts.
+The debate rages in America about whether this man is a hero or a villain, I for one can only interpret this as unequivocally villainous, especially at a time when gun control in the US is a major issue due to the seemingly perpetual shootings of innocents by individuals who are mentally unstable at best, or pure evil at worst.
+It sadly seems as though it wont be too long until any person that wants a gun can simply print one.

 By Jamie Mulvey